MISP/misp-rfc/misp-galaxy-format/raw.md

 .# Abstract

 This document describes the MISP galaxy format which describes a simple JSON format to represent galaxies and clusters that can be attached to MISP events or attributes.
 A public directory of MISP galaxies is available and relies on the MISP galaxy format.
-MISP galaxies are used to add further informations on a MISP event.MISP galaxy is a public repository [@?MISP-G] of known malware, threats actors and various other collections of data that can be used to mark, classify or label data in threat information sharing.
+MISP galaxies are used to add further informations on a MISP event.
+MISP galaxy is a public repository [@?MISP-G] of known malware, threats actors and various other collections of data that can be used to mark, classify or label data in threat information sharing.

 {mainmatter}